SIGN UP TO GET OUR QUARTERLY NEWSLETTER

 Like other inductors, surface mount inductors (and transformers) can use a variety of core materials: laminated or taped wound silicon steel alloys, nickel-iron alloys, cobalt alloys; powdered irons and nickels; ferrite; air core; and/or core materials processed for square loop or round loop properties; and others.

-Gowanda designs and manufactures surface mount inductors (and transformers) in a wide variety of materials and sizes.
+Gowanda can make (and has made) surface mount inductors (and transformers) in a wide variety of materials and sizes.
+Gowanda can also do a variety of custom applications.
 Gowanda’s upper limits are 40 pounds of weight and 2 kilowatts of power.
-Our capabilities include foil windings, litz wire windings and perfect layering; for toroids this list includes sector winding, progressive winding, bank winding and progressive bank winding.
-Gowanda has a variety of winding machines, including programmable automated machines and a taping machine for toroids.
-Gowanda has vacuum chambers for vacuum impregnation and can also encapsulate.
-To ensure quality, Gowanda utilizes programmable automated testing machines.
+We have experience with foil windings, litz wire windings, and perfect layering.
+For toroids, we can (and have done) sector winding, progressive winding, bank winding, and progressive bank winding.
+Gownada has a variety of winding machines, bobbin/tube and toroid.
+That includes two programmable automated machines and a taping machine for toroids.
+Gowanda has vacuum chamber(s) for vacuum impregnation and can also encapsulate.
+To ensure quality, Gowanda purchased two programmable automated testing machines.
 Most of our production is 100% tested on these machines.